 Cottonwood buds benefits and uses:

-*Anti-microbial, Anti-fungal, making it a great wound healer
+-Anti-microbial, Anti-fungal, making it a great wound healer and wart remover.

 For educational purposes only.
 For more information on harvesting guidelines and plant identification, please do your own research.